-In this article we will learn how to make a low cost automatic hand sanitizer dispenser circuit which will allow a touch free or contact less dispensing of the sanitizing liquid on the user's hands.
+In this article we will learn how to make a low cost yet fully automatic hand sanitizer dispenser circuit which will allow a touch-free or contactless dispensing of the sanitizing liquid on the user's hands.

-To be automatic, the system will require some kind of sensor to detect the presence of a human or a human hand under the dispenser unit.
+However, to be automatic, the system will require some kind of sensor to detect the presence of a human, or a human hand under the dispenser unit.

 For this we employ the most basic human sensor unit which is the PIR, or a passive infrared device.

 A PIR is designed to detect the infrared heat from human body and produce a corresponding electrical pulse at its output pin.